 If you’re looking for some really great tips or techniques when it comes to painting polka dots, I have a blog post filled with tons.
 Be sure to head here to find it and learn to paint those polka dots like a pro.

 It’s time to add our lettering and if you’re from the south like I am you know the words, “Hey Y’all” could not be more appropriate for this funky but cheerful rainbow door hanger!
 First, I grabbed my size 8 Filbert Tip brush to help me paint my etched lettering.
-I have a set of 12 of these brushes in my shop and they are perfect for lettering.
 Next, I started with the serifs on the letters, then went back and painted in between them.

 A paint pen is also a great option when it comes to lettering.
 If you struggle with painting in the lines, you could always outline the letters with a paint pen and go back and paint the inside.